When Murder Makes the Headlines

-Today Lana Lewis is visiting Ascroft, eh? to tell us about Cold Brew Corpse, the latest novel in the Coffee Lover’s mystery series.
+Today Irene Ingram is visiting Ascroft, eh? to tell us about Front Page Murder, the first novel in the Homefront News mystery series.

 Tell us about the novel that you live inside.
 Is it part of a series?
 If so, please tell us about the series too.